Updated on November 7, 2023 by Julie McCool

-This fun Mary's Rock hike on the Appalachian Trail includes two spectacular Shenandoah vistas, a look at an AT hut, and a fun rocky outcropping that's perfect for lunch, a rest, or a scramble.
-The hike is 6.5 miles out and back over moderately challenging terrain, with about 700 feet of elevation gain as you climb and descend three times.
+This beautiful Mary's Rock hike on the Appalachian Trail includes two spectacular Shenandoah vistas, a look at an AT hut, and a fun rocky outcropping that's perfect for lunch, a rest, or a scramble.
+The hike is 6.5 miles out and back over moderately challenging terrain.
+You'll tackle about 700 feet of elevation gain as you climb and descend three times.

 The view from Mary's Rock is an often photographed and popular hiking destination in Shenandoah National Park.
-Most park visitors start the Mary's Rock hike from the Panorama parking lot, just inside the Thornton Gap entrance.
-It’s a shorter distance—about 4 miles round trip—but it’s also a steeper and less interesting trail.
-If you have the time, hiking the AT from Jewell Hollow is a much better way to reach Mary's Rock.
+Most park visitors start the Mary's Rock hike from the Panorama parking lot, near the Thornton Gap entrance.
+That route is about 4 miles round trip, but it follows a steeper and less interesting trail.
+If you have the time, hike the AT from Jewell Hollow for a more beautiful journey to Mary's Rock.

 The view north shows the ridge you're about to climb with Mary's Rock visible at the end.
 To the west is the Shenandoah Valley and the long spine of Massanutten Mountain.
 On a clear Autumn day the view is a breathtaking explosion of color.

-At the about halfway point you'll reach the Byrd's Nest #3 Hut, one of the AT shelters maintained by the Potomac Appalachian Trail Club (PATC).
-The three-sided hut has a fireplace and sleeping platform, and there is a picnic table and pit toilet nearby.
+When you are ready, continue your hike on the Appalachian Trail.
+The trail can be steep and rocky at times, so watch your footing.
+At the about halfway point you'll reach the Byrd's Nest #3 Hut.
+This is one of the rustic AT shelters maintained by the Potomac Appalachian Trail Club (PATC).
+The three-sided hut has a fireplace and sleeping platform, and there is a picnic table and a pit toilet nearby.

 Camping at the hut is for long-term hikers who are spending at least three nights on the trail.
-We took a peak at the log book (since the hut was empty) and noticed some complaints about mice, but the shelter is no doubt welcome after a long day or in bad weather.
+We took a peek at the logbook since the hut was empty.
+There were a few complaints about mice, but the shelter is no doubt welcome after a long day on the trail, or in bad weather.

-Continue past the shelter for one more climb to the spur trail up to the summit of Mary's Rock and spectacular view number 2.
+Continue past the shelter for one more climb to the spur trail up to the summit of Mary's Rock.
+The spectacular views here are the payoff for your effort.
 If it's a beautiful day you'll likely share the summit with other hikers, but there is plenty of room to spread out.
-You can stop to enjoy the views and lunch or a rest in the open area, or have some fun climbing further up the rocks.

-The views are spectacular no matter where you pause.
-From Mary's Rock you can see down to the entrance at Thoroughfare Gap, north toward Pass Mountain, and west toward Massanutten and the ridges beyond.
+The views are spectacular no matter where you stand.
+From Mary's Rock, you can see down to the entrance at Thornton Gap.
+Looking north you'll see Pass Mountain, and to the west are Massanutten and the ridges beyond.

 When you've had your fill of the views, hike back the way you came.